Silvea12/ElevatorSimulator/README.md

 ### Developer Notes
  *  This was made in about an hour.
 This is by no means a serious work - but it does actually work!
  * This was written in Javascript.
-It displays correctly on Linux running Node.JS, but can easily be modified to display in a web browser.
+It displays correctly on Linux running Node.JS, with the web version at http://silvea12.github.io/elevator/